 - Better retention.
 A CRM records information about customer contact history.
 That means it can be used to prompt you about appointments or promised follow-up communications.
 Every customer wants to feel valued.
 Your CRM platform can flag when a period of time has elapsed since your last contact and remind you not to neglect loyal customers.
 After all, a 5% increase in customer retention can improve profits by 25–95%.

 - Better anticipation of customer needs.
-By tracking customer buying history, you can get a feel for the type of product or service that meets their needs, what may trigger them to buy, and how they reacted to previous promotions.
+By tracking customer buying history, CRM services help you get a feel for the type of product or service that meets their needs, what may trigger them to buy, and how they reacted to previous promotions.
 Once you know the customer’s needs, it will be easier to choose a customer support tool that will suit them best.

 A CRM also acts as an interface between sales, marketing, and customer service.
 You can see if they’ve needed customer support in the past or made a complaint, and use that information to improve your service to them in the future.